ResearchComputing/Documentation/docs/faq.md

 ````

-## Why do I get an `Invalid Partition` error when I try to run a Blanca job?
+## Why do I get an `Invalid Partition` error when I try to run a job on Blanca?

 ````{toggle}